sindresorhus/execa/readme.md

 Type: `string | undefined`

 A human-friendly description of the signal that was used to terminate the process.
-For example `"Floating point arithmetic error"`.
+For example, `Floating point arithmetic error`.

 If a signal terminated the process, this property is defined and included in the error message.
 Otherwise it is `undefined`.